cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 ~~~

-The first step to using cfoundry is creating a Client instance and logging in;
+The first step to using cfoundry is creating a Client instance and logging in:

 ~~~ruby
 require 'cfoundry'